dk14/wolfram-mega/docs/traders.md

 - or a consensus of existing parties

 ### Exponential explosion
-Offers are meant to represent a contract with predictable execution time (Marlowe-like expressiveness).
+Offers are meant to represent a contract with predictable execution time (Marlowe expressiveness).
 This approach also ensures that funds won't stuck in an escrow.

 Same as Marlowe, it puts contracts at the risk of exponential explosion.